-Prerequisites: ELC 131 and EUS 110
+Prerequisites: ELC 112 or ELC 131, and EUS 110

 This course introduces the basic principles of reading electrical drawings used in the utility industry.
 Topics include functional diagrams, AC and DC control schematics, wiring diagrams, control wiring diagrams, and logic diagrams.
 Upon completion, the student should be able to explain the purpose and function of the various circuits and components in each type of electrical drawing.